drhsqlite/fossil-mirror/www/whyallinone.md

 >  *I don't see how this improves over git.*

 This commenter may hold whatever opinions he wishes, of course.
-However, here are a few reasons why bundling other project management features with the DVCS might be useful for a given project:
+However, there are many good reasons why bundling other project management features with the DVCS might be useful for a given project:

   1. There is single software package to install and manage for the